 Constructed Around Your Spec

 Design-build management starts in the pre-construction phase.
 Our experienced representative works with you to identify your needs – including the types and volume of material to be stored – and designs the entire building around your operation.
-Your new structure will take full advantage of the available footprint without wasted interior space, just an efficient solution for storage.
+Your new structure will take full advantage of the available footprint, just an efficient storage solution without wasted interior space.

 Designed To Meet or Exceed Building Standards

 Legacy rigid steel frame buildings adhere to the same proven engineering principles as traditional construction.
 Local safety regulations and port authority safety requirements are also accounted for in the building’s engineering.
-Legacy’s rigid frame buildings are engineered to meet codes for wind load, snow or seismic load, as well as additional collateral loads on the building from operational or life-safety equipment.
+Legacy’s rigid frame buildings are engineered to meet codes for wind load, snow or seismic load, and additional collateral loads on the building from operational or life-safety equipment.